The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: The Roman Stage

-Volterra had in the first place called analytical a functional of the form but Fr\'echet had proposed in 1910 (\cite{Frechet1910}) a more general definition through a kind of generalized Taylor development where $U_n$ is a homogeneous functional of order $n$ (i.e. $U_n(\lambda f+\lambda ' f')$ is an homogeneous polynomial in $\lambda$ and $\lambda '$, with degree $n$).
-Gateaux proposed to study the expression of the $U_n(f)$ more precisely.
-Then, he intended to obtain the equivalence between the analiticity of the functional $U$ and its complex differentiability (holomorphy).
-And finally, he wanted to consider a definition through a kind of Cauchy formula.
-For that purpose, as Gateaux writes, {\it one needs a definition of the integral of a functional over a real functional field}.
-This may be the first appearance of questions around infinite dimensional integration, that will become the most important mathematical trace left by Gateaux (see below, section \ref{destiny}).
-In this programatic letter, Gateaux suggests the way he wants to follow, inspired by the Riemann integration : he did not seem to have immediately understood the necessity of considering mean values.
-Gateaux writes : {\it We restrict ourselves to the definition of the intergral of $U$ on the field of the functions $0\le f\le 1$.
-Let us divide the interval (0,1) into $n$ intervals. [\dots ] Consider next the function $f$ in any of the partial interval as equal to the numbers $f_1,\dots ,f_n$ which are between 0 and 1. $U(f)$ is a function of the $n$ variables $f_1\dots f_n : U_n(f_1,\dots ,f_n).$ Let us consider the expression
+Gateaux first proposed to obtain properties of the terms $U_n(f)$ in the previous expansion of an analytical functional.
+Then, he intended to obtain the equivalence between the analyticity of the functional $U$ and its complex differentiability (holomorphy) and to deduce a definition of analyticity by a Cauchy formula.
+For that purpose, as he wrote, one needs a definition of the integral of a real continuous functional over a real functional field.
+This may be the first appearance of questions around infinite-dimensional integration.
+In this programmatic letter, Gateaux suggested the way he wanted to proceed, inspired by Riemann integration: \begin{quote} Let us restrict ourselves to the definition of the integral of $U$ in the field of the functions $0\le f\le1$.
+Let us divide the interval $(0,1)$ into $n$ intervals. $(\ldots)$ Consider next the function $f$ in any of the partial intervals as equal to the numbers $f_1,\ldots,f_n$ which are between 0 and 1. $U(f)$ is a function of the $n$ variables $f_1\cdots f_n \dvtx U_n(f_1,\ldots,f_n)$.
+Let us consider the expression